 Read more about how our physiotherapist use their knowledge, tools, hands and machines help recovery and accelerate healing.
 Different techniques target specific structures, but they are always used in combination in order to get the maximum effect.
 It forms part of a complete treatment consultation.
-So, you will never be paying for only one technique, but your physiotherapist will switch between them as needed.
+So, you will never be paying for only one technique, but your physiotherapist seamlessly switches between them as needed.

 One treatment in isolation will not fix your problem.
 It’s the complete treatment package that shows the real improvement.
 The experience and skill of your physio makes all the difference to identify and apply the technique accurately and with precision.
 Our physiotherapists have years of clinical experience and in depth knowledge of your body’s anatomy considering our background in physiology and anatomical pathology.
 We understand different painful conditions and injuries and will know exactly what treatments are suitable to help you heal quicker.